 Jesha Yemima Gunawan

 Undergraduate student at International Relations Studies, Sriwijaya University, Indonesia.
-Focusing on geoeconomics, strategic competition, and Indo-Pacific affairs.
-Her work explores the intersection between emerging technologies, industrial policy, and global power dynamics.
-She has written analyses on diplomatic strategy, energy transitions, and regional security issues, with a particular interest in how states navigate great-power rivalry in an increasingly fragmented world.
+Focusing on geopolitics, strategic competition, Sustainbility, and Energy Transition.
+Her work explores the European Union's using Energy Transition for their geopolitics strategy.
+She has written analyses on diplomatic strategy, energy transitions, and regional security, with a specific interest in how states navigate information warfare and great-power rivalry in an increasingly fragmented world.

 Exclusive articles: